-“Smarketing” is when marketing is only executed with a short term, sales mentality.
+“Smarketing” is when marketing is only executed with a short-term, sales mentality.
 It’s the unholy melding of sales and marketing.
 Why is this bad?
-With Smarketing, the longer term, less urgent, strategic marketing activities are pushed aside.
+With Smarketing, the longer-term, less urgent, strategic marketing activities are pushed aside.
 It’s what remains when strategic marketing is absent.

+If smarketing is to be left behind, then what do we make of our strategic and tactical activities?
 Strategic marketing sets the course and tactical marketing steers the ship.
 Strategic marketing checks the maps, checks the weather.
 It routinely asks the question, “Where are we?
 Where should we be going?
 What’s the best path?”
 Strategic marketing is a slow process.
 Methodical.
 Analytical.

 Tactical marketing/sales is a faster process.
 Responsive.
 Active.
-It’s the steering, the hoisting the sails (the sales?), and raising/lowering the anchors.
+It’s the steering, the hoisting of the sails (the sales?), and raising/lowering the anchors.
 As the wind changes, as the tides change, as the unanticipated reefs approach, tactical marketing operates the ship.
 When both strategic and tactical marketing are working well, the ship moves steadily to the destination, reaping the rewards that successful companies do.
 However, when either isn’t performing well, there will be problems.

 With strong Strategic Marketing and weak Tactical Marketing, the ship drifts aimlessly.
 The strategic marketers congratulate themselves on their brilliant plans, and yet, the view out their window never changes.
 With weak Strategic Marketing and strong Tactical Marketing, the plans don’t exist – or are so poor that they might as well not exist.
-The ship’s crew is quite happy as they hoist the sales and grip the steering wheel – steering towards shiny, pretty water.
+The ship’s crew is quite happy as they hoist the sails and grip the steering wheel – steering towards shiny, pretty water.
 And in all likelihood, are traveling in circles.
 There’s no compass, no map, no navigational guides of any sort.
 But lots of activity.
 Lots of urgent tasks.
 This is Smarketing.

 The Smarketing-led organization will fail to execute four tasks well: